 A Scarf That Carts

-As of publication, the Shop Now link on the Xubaz site isn’t working, but you can buy a much more stylish version here.
+Not feeling the Xubaz?
+You can buy a much more stylish version here.

 A Shirt That Doesn’t Stink